pyh1998/MiloMusic/Report.md

 1. Data Generate

-   Randomly generate a specified number of posts and save them as a xml file.
+   - Randomly generate a specified number of posts and save them as a xml file.

 ## Summary of Known Errors and Bugs

 1. Bug 1:
-- *User can like the same comments in the different pages.*

-2. Bug 2:
-- *When the location is displayed, switching the horizontal screen will not display the location.*
+    - *Frequent and rapid rotation of the screen and clicking will flash back during real moblie phone simulation*

 ## Testing Summary